tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * When a short moving average is greater than the long moving average, the technical indicator will have a value of 1, for sell.

-  * When a short moving average is less than the long moving average, the technical indicator be a value of 0, for buy.
+  * When a short moving average is less than the long moving average, the technical indicator is a value of 0, for buy.

-  * These values are assigned to data points starting from an offset equal to the length of the short moving average window, as moving average calculations will be null prior to that point (not enough data points to perform the rolling mean calculation).
+  * These values are assigned to data points starting from an offset equal to the length of the short moving average window, as moving average calculations will be null before that point (not enough data points to perform the rolling mean calculation).

   ```python
   # Generate the trading signal 0 or 1,